jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 The old query passed an array to `product_id IN ($1)`.
 PostgreSQL treated that array as one value and returned no matching rows.
 It now uses `product_id = ANY($1::text[])`, which correctly checks every active product.

 The existing window definition is otherwise unchanged: one account-wide limit is applied to BUY rows and one to SELL rows across all active products.
 That means absolute prices from different products are compared directly.
 A product-aware or market-distance-based window would be a separate robot synchronization design change and should be handled cautiously.

+### Full-Sync Limited Order Window

+`getLimitedUnsettledTrades()` now caches the minimal order controls needed to synchronize with Coinbase.

+- The window remains independent for each active product and side.
+- One PostgreSQL lateral query replaces one query per active product.
+- The query returns only `order_id`, `reorder`, and `will_cancel`.
+Full-sync comparison needs the ID, while queued reconciliation uses the two control flags.
+- The cache key contains the user, `sync_quantity`, and active products in activation order.
+- Concurrent misses share one in-flight query.
+- Inserts, deletes, reorder changes, repricing, product/side changes, flips, settlements, and cancellation marking invalidate the cache.
+- Size, status, fee, and fill metadata changes do not invalidate it because they do not affect membership, ordering, or queued control behavior.
+- Active-product changes invalidate the cache.
+A changed `sync_quantity` selects a different cache key.
+- Cache effectiveness is reported as `limit_orders.limited_unsettled`.

+The consolidated query preserves the old per-product result order.
+It was compared against the old query on a prod-shaped database before deployment.

 Run the focused server tests with: